davebraze/OtoP-2/readme.md

     *	itemacu\_tr.txt: item-based accuracy based on the training data (training\_examples.txt) at each sampling point;
     *	itemacu\_te.txt: item-based accuracy based on the testing data (so far same as the training data) at each sampling point;

-    One can specify some running parameters, like: ./benchmark -seed SEED -iter ITER -rep REP -met MET -vthres VTHRES
+    One can specify some running parameters, like: ./OtoP -seed SEED -iter ITER -rep REP -samp SAMP -met MET -vthres VTHRES
  	  * SEED: random seed to be used in that run;
  	  * ITER: number of total iterations;
  	  * REP: iterations for recording the results;
+ 	  * SAMP: sampling method (0: liner; 1: logarithm-like).
+If SAMP is set to 1, REP is no longer useful.
  	  * MET: method for determining which phonemen matches the activation;
  	  * VTHRES: if MET is 1, the bit difference threshold for determining which phoneme matches the activation;

     There are default values for these running parameters, and one can specify all or only some of them using the key words "-*"

-2. Using shell command, put SerRunLoc.sh into the same folder with the exe file, para.txt, phon.txt, and trainexp_full.txt On-screen outputs will be stored in *.log files.
+2. Using shell command, put SerRunLoc.sh into the same folder with the exe file, para.txt, phon.txt, and trainexp_full.txt.
+On-screen outputs will be stored in *.log files.

-    * type: sh SerRunLoc.sh NUM ITER REP MET VTHRES
+    type: sh SerRunLoc.sh NUM ITER REP SAMP MET VTHRES
     * NUM: number of runs to be conducted, each using a random seed;

     The other parameters are the same as above and optional.